Education After High School

 You have the right to receive the following information from the school:

-- what the location, hours, and counseling procedures are for the school's financial
+- The location, hours, and counseling procedures at the financial aid office

-- what the procedures and deadlines are for submitting applications for each available
+- What the procedures and deadlines are for submitting applications for each available financial aid program

-- how the school determines each type and amount of assistance in your financial aid
+- How the school determines the type and amount of assistance in your financial aid package

-- how and when you'll receive your aid;
+- How and when you'll receive your financial aid

 Find out about the school's return-of-aid policy.